seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Enter Musicians*

 Come, ho! and wake Diana with a hymn!
-With sweetest touches pierce your mistress’ ear,
+With sweetest touches pierce your mistress' ear,
 And draw her home with music.

 *Music*